talargv/SpEx/README.md

 This repository provides implementations for our main algorithm - SpEx, for general reference graphs, with an efficient implementation for the special case of a clique graph (the edge set is the set of cliques of equally-labeled data points, as set by a reference clustering), alongside IMM, EMN and an adapted version of CART discussed in the paper.

+## Installation

+The code requires external repositories to run fully, namely CLIP to process some of the datasets and ExKMC for the relevant experiment.
+It is advised to use the `Makefile` file to install all required dependencies.
+For the main experiment for the smaller datasets, downloading the requirements listed in the `requirements.txt` is enough.

 ## Basic Usage

 All of the mentioned algorithms share a common interface - `Tree`, provided with a `train` function to build an explainable tree based on a refernce and a `predict` function to cluster input data.
 For all algorithms, the prediction method requires a dataset in the form of a numpy array of shape (number of samples, dimension of samples).
 The train function however, is algorithm specific.